Read our Weekly Gayzette for the latest (and gayest) movie screenings, community events, and industry news from the Bay Area and beyond!

 Delphinium is a stylized and lyrical coming-of-age portrait of Derek Jarman’s artistic, sexual, and political awakening in post-War England.
 Part biographical narrative, part experimental collage, part personal meditation on the most controversial and important modern British artist and activist, the film finds in Jarman’s childhood the stirrings of creative and individual epiphany that inspired a remarkable life.

-Directed by Matthew Mishory and featuring a lush score by Arban and Steven Severin of Siouxsie and the Banshees, Delphinium was shot in part at Jarman's own Prospect Cottage in Dungeness.
+Directed by Matthew Mishory and featuring a lush score by composer Arban Severin and her partner Steven Severin of Siouxsie and the Banshees, Delphinium was shot in part at Jarman's own Prospect Cottage in Dungeness.
 It features a special appearance by Keith Collins.

 Get your avant-garde on with these outstanding experimental shorts.
 Get down at a pool party, dip into the human psyche, go on a lesbian cruise, and groove to a musical adaptation of Rainer Maria Rilke’s poem “...